• Home > About Us

 mahua.rishra@gmail.com

 Maia Lisa D’Souza : Maia holds an MS from IISER Mohali, where she worked on dolphin acoustic communication around mass stranding events at the Woods Hole Oceanographic Institution, Massachusetts, USA for her thesis.
-She is based in Goa and is interested in mammalian behavioral ecology, communication, and anthropogenic impacts in marine environments.
+She is currently working on the acoustic repertoire and song of Arabian Sea humpback whales.
+She is based in Goa and is interested in behavioural ecology, communication, sociality, and culture in marine mammals.

 Email : Mihir.Sule@gmail.com